-NOTICE

-APPLICATIONS FOR ALACHUA COUNTY TRANSPORTATION DISADVANTAGED COORDINATING BOARD MEMBERSHIP
+NOTICE APPLICATIONS FOR ALACHUA COUNTY TRANSPORTATION DISADVANTAGED COORDINATING BOARD MEMBERSHIP

 The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area invites interested persons to apply for membership on the Alachua County Transportation Disadvantaged Coordinating Board.
-The Transportation Disadvantaged Coordinating Board is an advisory Board that oversees the provision of public transportation services to disadvantaged citizens in Alachua County.
+The Transportation Disadvantaged Coordinating Board is an advisory Board that oversees the provision of transportation services for older adults, persons with disabilities and persons with low income.

-These are volunteer positions to serve as a Citizen Advocate, Elderly Representative and Private Transportation Industry Representative.
+These are volunteer positions.
 Applicants must be residents of Alachua County.